monicaosas/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 # AMAZON-PRODUCT-REVIEW-ANALYSIS
+## project description
-The project is part of the DSA Date Analysis and it focuses on performing data analysis on amazon product review
+This project is part of the DSA Data Analysis Capstone and focuses on performing Exploratory Data Analysis (EDA) on Amazon product review data.
+The objective is to extract insights that can inform product development, pricing strategy, and customer engagement using Microsoft Excel.
+## tools used
+    -Microsoft excell
+    -Pivot Tables
+    -Excel Formulas
+    -Calculated Columns
+    -Excel Dashboard Design